valflrt/NeuralNetJs/README.md

 NeuralNetJs is a simple artificial neural network.

-In [network.js](./network.js), there is the constructors (classes) for building neurons, layers, connections and networks.\n In [main.js](./main.js), you can find a display example of the results of the network.
+In [network.js](./network.js), there is the constructors (classes) for building neurons, layers, connections and networks.

+In [main.js](./main.js), you can find a display example of the results of the network.

 ## Installation